Seriously, they’re asking you to provide that again?!

 - Receive notification of any asset configuration & status changes

 - Visualize which systems support specific business services and are subject to regulatory compliance or audit

 - Search for missing security patches, unapproved software, and suspicious processes/services

-- Detect if any hosts are communicating to external machines that shouldn’t be
+- Detect if any hosts are communicating to external machines that they shouldn’t be communicating with

 - Flexible reporting, customizable dashboards and ease of data importation & exportation